TanStack/query/README.md

 ## Scroll Restoration

 Out of the box, "scroll restoration" for all queries (including paginated and infinite queries) Just Works™️ in React Query.
 The reason for this is that query results are cached and able to be retrieved synchronously when a query is rendered.
-As long as your queries are being cached long enough (the default time is 5 minutes) and have not been garbage collected, you should never experience any problems with scroll restoration.
+As long as your queries are being cached long enough (the default time is 5 minutes) and have not been garbage collected, scroll restoration will work out of the box all the time.

 ## Manual Querying

 If you ever want to disable a query from automatically running, you can use the `manual = true` option.
 When `manual` is set to true:

 - The query will start in the `status === 'success'` state
+- The query will not automatically fetch on mount
-- The query will not automatically refetch due to changes to their query function or variables.
+- The query will not automatically refetch due to rerenders, new instances appearcing, or changes to its query key or variables.

 > Pro Tip #1: Because manual queries start in the `status === 'success'` state, you should consider supplying an `initialData` option to pre-populate the cache or similarly use a default parameter value when destructuring the query result